Cyclip/Cynet/README.md

 ## Versions
 ### 1.3:
-+ Migrating to Github
+- Migrating to Github
-+ Created Account Checker
+- Created Account Checker
 - Removed Account Cracker in Account Checker
-+ Code protection for modules
+- Code protection for modules
-* Fixed GUI button connection bugs
+- Fixed GUI button connection bugs
+- Removed code protection for modules
+- Source code is now open-source

 ### 1.2 and below
 **Versions 1.2 and below are not available for download or changelogs**